Skip to content

 // Fully typed — autocomplete works here

-const result = await api.FileModule.Read("/tmp/hello.txt");
+const result = await api.FileModule.read({ path: "/tmp/hello.txt" });

-// environment() returns LuneEnvironment
+// environment() returns the structurally-typed object

-const env = await environment();
+const env = await lune.System.environment();

 if (env.os === "darwin") {